ansible/molecule/doc/source/ci.rst

     py27-ansible21
     py27-ansible22

-Detox
-^^^^^

-`Detox`_ is a distributed version of Tox which can be used to make efficient use of multiple CPUs.
-Detox will run tox environment tests in parallel.

-Detox takes the same arguments and configuration as tox, however Molecule must be made aware of the parallel testing by setting a MOLECULE_EPHEMERAL_DIRECTORY environment variable per environment.
+If using the `--parallel functionality`_ of Tox (version 3.7 onwards), Molecule must be made aware of the parallel testing by setting a ``MOLECULE_EPHEMERAL_DIRECTORY`` environment variable per environment.

 .. code-block:: ini

     [tox]
-    minversion = 1.8
+    minversion = 3.7
     envlist = py{27}_ansible{23,24}
     skipsdist = true